-A7: Ensure that activities of the Management Scheme promote the conservation of seascape and landscape character in a way which is compatible with safe maritime practices and the values of sustainable development.
+A7: Ensure that activities within the Management Plan promote the conservation of seascape and landscape character in a way which is compatible with safe maritime practices and the values of sustainable development.

 Objective - To create a safe area for maritime users of the EMS, ensure that all navigation aids are maintained and functioning correctly through regular assessments and equipment checks.